Kapurthala district: Demographics

 According to the 2011 census Kapurthala district has a population of 815,168, roughly equal to the nation of Comoros or the US state of South Dakota.
 This gives it a ranking of 481st in India (out of a total of 640).
 The district has a population density of 501 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 8.37%.
 Kapurthala has a sex ratio of 912 females for every 1000 males, and a literacy rate of 80.2%.
 Scheduled Castes made up 33.94% of the population.

+Gender

+The table below shows the sex ratio of Kapurthala district through decades.

+The table below shows the child sex ratio of children below the age of 6 years in the rural and urban areas of Kapurthala district.

+Religions

 Sikhs are the majority in Kapurthala district, and dominate rural areas.
 Hindus are the majority in urban areas.

+The table below shows the population of different religions in absolute numbers in the urban and rural areas of Kapurthala district.

 Language

 At the time of the 2011 census, 91.20% of the population spoke Punjabi and 7.23% Hindi as their first language.